 This section shows you how to create a map and save it as a file.
-This example map could be used in homeland security, for example, to deploy national guards in Los Angeles to counter an urban terrorist threat.
-The map goes down to street and building level.
+This example map could be used in, for example, traffic monitoring on the streets of Los Angeles.
+The map goes down to street and building level, and uses the Universal Transverse Mercator (UTM) projection.